 Interactive whiteboards support various kinds of multimedia file formats, the content of which can be highlighted, zoomed in on, emphasised using the reflector function and saved with the changes made to it or kept in its original form.

 With the help of special pens and the touchscreen function you can write, draw and circle things on the whiteboards as well as rearrange displayed elements.
 Everything is especially designed to make our teaching as engaging and exciting as possible.

 At International School, our students are given the opportunity to use the latest tablets and iPads as learning aids in addition to the Chromebooks with which we have equipped our learning environment.

-With the help of these e-notebooks students can complete maths exercises, read the books prescribed by the curriculum, study history and geography through various applications, animations and video games.
+With the help of these e-notebooks students can complete maths exercises, read the books endorsed by the curriculum, study history and geography through various applications, animations and video games.

 That way, learning is no longer bound by spatial or temporal constraints as students can access learning platforms and various services from wherever they are and whenever they wish to learn something new no matter the time of day.

 The only thing we have to do is use them.
 The Internet is quickly becoming the dominant mode of information exchange.
 Given it’s prominence, when people hear the word Internet, they immediately think of Google and its services.